For long trips that last only a few days, it’s often cheaper to rent a car than to drive one you own.

 But the decision to rent depends on many factors: the trip’s mileage, leasing costs, fuel efficiency, how much your car depreciates with each mile, tire wear, and the price of oil changes.

 With all the factors you need to consider, leasing a car presents a complex decision.
 But here’s good news.
 I’ve created an online calculator that weighs those many factors with speed and ease.
 All you do is input a few numbers, click a button, and up pops an answer.
-If you’re planning a vacation for spring break, now’s the time to take this calculator for a short spin.
+If you’re planning a vacation, now’s the time to take this calculator for a short spin.

 Road Trip Calculator Instructions